WebFuzzing/EvoMaster/docs/joss-paper/paper.md

 Therefore, in *Software Engineering* (SE) research, a lot of effort has been spent in trying to design and implement novel techniques aimed at automating several different tasks in SE.
-*Search-Based Software Testing* (SBST) casts the problem of software testing as an optimization problem, aimed at for example maximizing code coverage and fault detection.
+*Search-Based Software Testing* (SBST) casts the problem of software testing as an optimization problem, aimed at, for example, maximizing code coverage and fault detection.

 ``EvoMaster`` [@arcuri2018evomaster]  is a SBST tool that automatically *generates* system-level test cases.